RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>6</sup> And the remnant took his servants, and entreated [them] spitefully, and slew [them].
 <sup>7</sup> But when the king heard [thereof], he was wroth: and he sent forth his armies, and destroyed those murderers, and burned up their city.
 <sup>8</sup> Then saith he to his servants, The wedding is ready, but they which were bidden were not worthy.
-<sup>9</sup> Go ye therefore into the highways , and as many as ye shall find, bid to the marriage.
+<sup>9</sup> Go ye therefore into the highways, and as many as ye shall find, bid to the marriage.
 <sup>10</sup> So those servants went out into the highways, and gathered together all as many as they found, both bad and good: and the wedding was furnished with guests.
 <sup>11</sup> And when the king came in to see the guests, he saw there a man which had not on a wedding garment:
 <sup>12</sup> And he saith unto him, Friend, how camest thou in hither not having a wedding garment?
 And he was speechless.